awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplifyuibuilder-component.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Overrides`  <a name="cfn-amplifyuibuilder-component-overrides"></a>
 Describes the component's properties that can be overriden in a customized instance of the component\.
+You can't specify `tags` as a valid property for `overrides`\.
 *Required*: No
 *Type*: Map of [ComponentOverridesValue](aws-properties-amplifyuibuilder-component-componentoverridesvalue.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Properties`  <a name="cfn-amplifyuibuilder-component-properties"></a>
 Describes the component's properties\.
+You can't specify `tags` as a valid property for `properties`\.
 *Required*: No
 *Type*: Map of [ComponentProperty](aws-properties-amplifyuibuilder-component-componentproperty.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)